Blunk-electronic/ET/doc/board.rst

 #.
 Set Thermal Relief Minimum Track Width

 	This is the minimal width of the thermal relief spokes.
-	It applies to ALL pads connected with the zone.
+	It applies to ALL terminals connected with the zone.

 	.. code-block::